k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/04_agentic_flow.md

 | **Planner**           | Builds and executes multi-step task plans                    |
 | **Worker Sub-Agents** | Execute dedicated tasks using specialized tools or domain logic |

 Together, these flows implement the reasoning, decision-making, and execution semantics of the AI Reasoning and Action phase, while keeping the workflow modular, extensible, and easy to evolve.
 When used, implementor shall provide them the right inputs, like prompts and list of tags of tools and worker agents.
+Read [here]() more information.

+Here is a typical agentic flow illustration (numbers and signs refers to those mentioned above)

 ![aifusion agentic flow](images/AIFusion-agnet-flow.jpg)